josbeir/cakephp-mercure/README.md

 ## Overview

-This plugin provides seamless integration between CakePHP applications and the [Mercure protocol](https://mercure.rocks/), enabling real-time push capabilities for modern web applications.
+This plugin provides integration between CakePHP applications and the [Mercure protocol](https://mercure.rocks/), enabling real-time push capabilities for modern web applications.

 Mercure is an open protocol built on top of Server-Sent Events (SSE) that allows you to: